 Substantially lower cost

-Match.com's paid membership typically starts at around £19.99 per month, and full-featured plans are higher than that.
-DisabilityMatch VIP membership starts at £6.99/month.
+Match.com prices its subscriptions on its own platform, and they vary by plan length and region rather than sitting at a single published headline figure.
+DisabilityMatch VIP membership starts at £6.99/month, published openly on the pricing page.
 The free Classic tier on DisabilityMatch also provides more meaningful access than Match.com's restricted free experience.
 Over six months of active dating, the cost difference is substantial.

 Free identity verification with visible badge